-An attendance register is kept, signed by the members of the Board of Directors in attendance and specifying the names of the directors present, represented or deemed to be present (i.e. who took part in the meeting via videoconference or telecommunication).
+An attendance register is kept, signed by the members of the Board of Directors in attendance and specifying the names of the directors present, represented or deemed to be present (i.e. who took part in the meeting via a means of telecommunication or by written consultation).